Pros

 Who Should Skip It

-People who genuinely need instructor-led classes or a big touchscreen to stay motivated (the Hydrow or Peloton Row), and apartment dwellers especially sensitive to the air flywheel’s noise (a magnetic or water rower is quieter).
+Two groups, honestly.
+People who know from experience that they only show up for instructor-led classes belong on a Hydrow or Peloton Row instead.
+And apartment dwellers who are especially sensitive to noise should note the air flywheel's whoosh; a magnetic or water rower is the quieter neighbor.

 Final Recommendation